 In the chaos immediately following the end of the war, it appears that Belgian troops in the area looted the library’s books.
 This was revealed when a Belgian woman who inherited the books from her veteran father tried to auction some of them at Sotheby’s.

-The university still had a catalog of the 180,000 books that went missing during the war years.
+The university still had a catalog of the 180,000 books that went missing.
 Michael Herkenhoff, the curator of manuscripts and old books at the University and Regional Library, told The Guardian that the return of the works was “a huge surprise.”

 About 150 of the books were originally offered to Sotheby’s.
 The experts at the auction house took note that many of the bindings had been taken off, library stamps erased, and title pages destroyed.
 Researching the history of the books, Sotheby’s matched them with the Bonn library’s inventory of losses and contacted the library.

 “Among them are numerous historical works of high cultural and material importance, including medieval manuscripts, early printed books, and fine illustrated works of natural history,” said Herkenhoff in a statement.

 “The most notable items returned to ULB include: a manuscript of the Comedies of the Roman playwright Terence, written in the 13th century; a manuscript prayer book of the 17th century, beautifully written and richly decorated; a rare incunable containing a Greek poem on Hero and Leander, printed c.
 1495-1497 by the Venetian printer Aldus Manutius, famous for his series of early Greek publications; a large collection of bird books, many of them from the library of the famous traveler Maximilian zu Wied, and bound in his distinctive style.”

 After being told about the similarity between her father’s collection and the library’s inventory, the Belgian woman, Tania Grégoire, took authorities to 450 more volumes stored in her garage in Brussels.